dstein64/gifcast/README.md

 instructions on recording an asciinema cast.

-To convert an asciinema cast to an animated GIF, navigate to index.html, load the cast, select a size, and click *Render*.
+To convert an asciinema cast to an animated GIF, navigate to index.html, load the cast, configure options, and click *Render*.

 *gifcast* is available at
 <https://dstein64.github.io/gifcast/>.